-An exchange of good practice has taken place with educational institutions offering similar studies in other countries (USA, Canada, Australia, Hungary, Germany, Turkey, Lithuania, Estonia, Denmark, Belgium, Great Britain, Japan): British Columbia Institute of School of Business technology (Canada), University of Reading, The College of Estate Management (Great Britain), Massey University (New Zealand), Akdeniz University (Turkey), Kwantlen Polytechnic University (Canada) etc. A comparison of the programme offered by the College of Law and analogous programmes at a number of foreign institutions of higher learning shows that the structure and nature of the programme offered by the College conforms to international standards.
+An exchange of good practice has taken place with educational institutions offering similar studies in other countries (USA, Canada, Australia, Hungary, Germany, Turkey, Lithuania, Estonia, Denmark, Belgium, Great Britain, Japan): Mykolas Romeris University (Lithuania), Camosun College (Canada), Saxion University of Applied Science (the Netherlands), Akdeniz University (Turkey), Kwantlen Polytechnic University (Canada) etc. A comparison of the programme offered by the College of Law and analogous programmes at a number of foreign institutions of higher learning shows that the structure and nature of the programme offered by the College conforms to international standards.

-Graduates of the College of Law has concluded an agreement with the Riga International School of Economics and Business Administration, to offer jointly a study programme "Real estate management".
 Pursuit of these studies leads to development of students' personality, and also is a process that facilitates resolution of problems encountered by a democratic society; in addition the programme is designed to meet demands of the job market.